Apple Inc.: Toxins

 Following further campaigns by Greenpeace, in 2008, Apple became the first electronics manufacturer to eliminate all polyvinyl chloride (PVC) and brominated flame retardants (BFRs) in its complete product line.
 In June 2007, Apple began replacing the cold cathode fluorescent lamp (CCFL) backlit LCD displays in its computers with mercury-free LED-backlit LCD displays and arsenic-free glass, starting with the upgraded MacBook Pro.
 Apple offers comprehensive and transparent information about the CO2e, emissions, materials, and electrical usage concerning every product they currently produce or have sold in the past (and which they have enough data needed to produce the report), in their portfolio on their homepage.
 Allowing consumers to make informed purchasing decisions on the products they offer for sale.
 In June 2009, Apple's iPhone 3GS was free of PVC, arsenic, and BFRs.
-All Apple products now have mercury-free LED-backlit LCD displays, arsenic-free glass, and non-PVC cables.
+Since 2009, all Apple products have mercury-free LED-backlit LCD displays, arsenic-free glass, and non-PVC cables.
 All Apple products have EPEAT Gold status and beat the latest Energy Star guidelines in each product's respective regulatory category.

 In November 2011, Apple was featured in Greenpeace's Guide to Greener Electronics, which ranks electronics manufacturers on sustainability, climate and energy policy, and how "green" their products are.
 The company ranked fourth of fifteen electronics companies (moving up five places from the previous year) with a score of 4.6/10.
-Greenpeace praises Apple's sustainability, noting that the company exceeded its 70% global recycling goal in 2010.
-It continues to score well on the products rating with all Apple products now being free of PVC plastic and BFRs.
-However, the guide criticizes Apple on the Energy criteria for not seeking external verification of its greenhouse gas emissions data and for not setting out any targets to reduce emissions.
+Greenpeace praised Apple's sustainability, noting that the company exceeded its 70% global recycling goal in 2010.
+Apple continues to score well on product ratings, with all of their products now being free of PVC plastic and BFRs.
+However, the guide criticized Apple on the Energy criteria for not seeking external verification of its greenhouse gas emissions data, and for not setting any targets to reduce emissions.
 In January 2012, Apple requested that its cable maker, Volex, begin producing halogen-free USB and power cables.